-- System-to-system interfaces are tested before going into production and after changes to hardware, software, or content (e.g., the allowable list of data elements to be exchanged) on either side of the interface. - Free text data fields accessible to clinical end users of one system are transferred intact (i.e., no changes or truncation of characters) to the other system. - The organization (or interface developer) should develop a reference or validation data set that includes boundary cases (i.e., data that are slightly below, at, and slightly above key thresholds).
+- System-to-system interfaces are tested before going into production and after changes to hardware, software, or content (e.g., the allowable list of data elements to be exchanged) on either side of the interface. - Free text data fields accessible to clinical end users of one system are transferred without corruption or truncation of characters to the other system.17 - Free text data fields that are not supported by the systemto-system interface should be avoided, if at all possible, and clearly marked as such for all users if they exist. - The organization (or interface developer) should develop a reference or validation data set that includes boundary cases (i.e., data that are slightly below, at, and slightly above key thresholds).
 These test data are run through the interface repeatedly after any change to the hardware or software on either end of the interface to document that the interface is continuing to work appropriately.

-The intensity and the extent of interface testing is consistent with its complexity and with the importance of the accuracy, timeliness, and reliability of the data that traverses the interface.
-HIPAA Checklist
+The intensity and the extent of interface testing is consistent with the technical complexity of the interface and with the importance of the accuracy, timeliness, and reliability of the data that traverses the interface.18